|

 of Weimar Germany.
 Its also about his young, naive defence lawyer Justus,

-appointed to defend a hopeless cause, not least because Kurten was intent
+appointed to defend a hopeless cause, not least because Kurten was

-room apartment with his parents as well as 13 brothers and sisters!
+a one room apartment with his parents as well as 13 brothers and sisters!

 Maybe that's why he arranged the drowning of two fellow 8 year olds